apache/jackrabbit-oak/oak-doc/src/site/markdown/coldstandby/coldstandby.md

 ### Setup

 1. Perform a filesystem based copy of the master repository.
-2. on the master activate the feature by specifying the runmode <!-- TODO: this must be changed --> `syncmaster`.
-If the repository is running within a OSGI environment the feature will be activated by a corresponding configuration. <!-- TODO: add some OSGI specific info here -->
+2. on the master activate the feature by specifying the runmode `primary`.
-3. on the client(s) activate the feature by specifying the runmode `syncslave` (add additional parameters if desired) and specify the path to the repository (-tar) files
+3. on the client(s) activate the feature by specifying the runmode `standby` (add additional parameters if desired) and specify the path to the repository
 4. start the master and the client(s).

 You can add the additional argument `--secure true` if you like a SSL secured connection between the client and the master.
 It must be garantueed that **all** clients and the master either use secure or standard connections!
 A mixed configuration will definitely fail.

 The clients specify the master host using the `--host` (default is `localhost`) and `--port` (default is `8023`) arguments.
 For monitoring reasons (see below) the client(s) must be distinctable.
 Therefore a generic UUID is automatically created for each running client and this UUID is used to identify the client on the master.
-If you want to specify the name of the client you can set a system property `failOverID`.
+If you want to specify the name of the client you can set a system property `standbyID`.

 To sum it up a typical client command line could be:

-	java -DfailOverID="Client#1" -jar oak-run.jar syncslave --secure false --host 192.168.0.1 crx-quickstart/repository/segmentstore
+	java -DstandbyID="Client#1" -jar oak-run.jar syncslave --secure false --host 192.168.0.1 crx-quickstart/repository/segmentstore

 <!-- TODO: add the master specific arguments (like the accepted incoming IP ranges) -->
 The master can define the TCP port the feature is listening (default is `8023`) using the `--port` argument.
 If you want to restrict the communication you can specify a list of allowed IPs or IP ranges....

+#### OSGi setup
+If the repository is running within a OSGI environment the feature will be activated by a corresponding configuration.
+See examples attached to the [oak-tarmk-standby module](https://github.com/apache/jackrabbit-oak/tree/trunk/oak-tarmk-standby/osgi-conf)

 ### Robustness